 - Compare new vs. used.
 Since the value of a new car depreciates significantly in the first year, you can save money by shopping for a used vehicle instead of a new one.
 You might look for a car that’s 2-3 years old to get affordable modern features but not the potential repairs that an older car could need.
 Use our New vs. Used Car Calculator to see which may be best for you and your budget.

 - Research car prices.
 Look up car prices to get a general idea of what you might expect to pay for the vehicle you want.
-Kelley Blue Book can help you determine fair prices in your area.
+There are many resources online that can help you determine fair prices in your area.

 - Look up trade-in and market values.
 If you’re intending to trade or sell your car, it helps to know what it’s worth before walking into the dealership.
 Whether you own the car outright or are still paying off a loan, see how much you’ll have to offset the cost of your next vehicle.